Climate and Average Weather Year Round at Needles Airport California, United States

 The calmer time of year lasts for 3.9 months, from July 10 to November 6.
 The calmest day of the year is September 5, with an average hourly wind speed of 6.8 miles per hour.

 The predominant average hourly wind direction at Needles Airport varies throughout the year.

 The wind is most often from the west for 1.4 weeks, from April 20 to April 30, with a peak percentage of 32% on April 28.
 The wind is most often from the south for 5.1 months, from April 30 to October 2, with a peak percentage of 65% on July 20.
 The wind is most often from the north for 6.6 months, from October 2 to April 20, with a peak percentage of 63% on January 1.

 To characterize how pleasant the weather is at Needles Airport throughout the year, we compute two travel scores.

-The tourism score favors clear, rainless days with perceived temperatures between 65°F and 80°F. Based on this score, the best times of year to visit Needles Airport for general outdoor tourist activities are from early April to late May and from late September to late October, with a peak score in the second week of October.
+The tourism score favors clear, rainless days with perceived temperatures between 65°F and 80°F. Based on this score, the best times of year to visit Needles Airport for general outdoor tourist activities are from early April to late May and from late September to early November, with a peak score in the second week of October.

-The beach/pool score favors clear, rainless days with perceived temperatures between 75°F and 90°F. Based on this score, the best times of year to visit Needles Airport for hot-weather activities are from mid May to early July and from late August to late September, with a peak score in the second week of June.
+The beach/pool score favors clear, rainless days with perceived temperatures between 75°F and 90°F. Based on this score, the best times of year to visit Needles Airport for hot-weather activities are from mid May to early July and from late August to early October, with a peak score in the second week of June.